gggiulio77/jojo-server/README.md

 # jojo-server

-This repository hosts the WebSocket server component of the Jojo system.
+This repository hosts the WebSocket server component of the [jojo]((https://github.com/gggiulio77/jojo)) project.
 It operates on the host computer, where control over PC peripherals is desired.
 While it can function independently, the primary intention is to run it alongside the [jojo-app](https://github.com/gggiulio77/jojo-app) as a separate process, facilitating event-based communication between the two.

 ### Quick Links